Anne Brown - anxiety, loss and bereavement specialist

-My counselling experience is extensive; I set up and for eleven years managed the Staff Care Network, the employee counselling service for North Yorkshire County Council, all the District Councils within North Yorkshire and Askham Bryan College (total workforce 26,000) and have experience of working with groups and individuals on stress management, wellbeing and relationship issues.
+My counselling experience is extensive; I set up and for eleven years managed the Staff Care Network, the employee counselling service for North Yorkshire County Council, all the District Councils within North Yorkshire and Askham Bryan College (total workforce covered by the service was 26,000) and have experience of working with groups and individuals on stress management, wellbeing and relationship issues.

 For more than 25 years I have been a volunteer counsellor for my local hospice Heriott Hospice where I am a Supervisor for their Bereavement Service.
 I have also worked in a large GP practice.

 As a qualified cognitive behavioural coach, I work with people to identify and achieve their goals and find it very rewarding to help people build confidence and self-esteem and realise their potential.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.